ATMs are located in the main hospital café and by the security desk on the first floor.

 Proceeds are donated back to the hospital.
 Cash and credit cards are accepted.

-Medically qualified interpreter services are provided for free to patients who are deaf, hard of hearing, or have limited English proficiency.
+Medically qualified interpreter services are provided for free to patients who are deaf, are hard of hearing, or have limited English proficiency.
 Our language services program includes video remote interpretation, dual-handset phones, and face-to-face interpreters, as needed.
 To request interpreter services, ask a member of your care team.

 Please contact our Security team at 661-726-6250.